-We provide risk reduction intervention, engaging in investigative risk appraisal interviews with individuals who have had historic convictions or have been suspected/accused of abusing others – but with insufficient evidence to achieve conviction.
+We provide risk reduction intervention, engaging in investigative risk appraisal interviews with individuals who have had historic convictions or have been suspected/accused of abusing others – but with insufficient evidence to achieve a conviction.

-Similarly we advise on those sexual risk behaviours which may not reach a threshold to convict but may suggest deviant sexual interests, thus potentially posing a risk to children and other vulnerable individuals.
+Similarly, we advise on those sexual risk behaviours which may not reach a threshold to convict but may suggest deviant sexual interests, thus potentially posing a risk to children and other vulnerable individuals.

 WP-R advise and work alongside practitioners to design intervention strategies for engaging clients and where applicable, relevant others.
 This may include interventions to progress contact/rehabilitation plans and restorative processes.

 Such work will often include a need for protective behaviour/risk awareness interventions with partners/others in the family system to promote assertive communication and safe permissible boundaries, before any rehabilitation process commences.

 In some situations individuals are motivated to engage in individual, couples or family therapy to address particular issues that may be impeding progression of Care Plan and risk management priorities.
 WP-R consultants who are professionally trained and experienced in such therapeutic task-centred approaches can assist where necessary.
 The aim would be to avoid ongoing long-term therapy by finding effective solutions.

 Therapeutic work with young people residing in family, residential and educational settings